OUI Lawyer in Worcester MA

 License Suspension & OUI Penalties

 If you have been charged with a first OUI offense in the Worcester County or Hampden County areas, we may be able to get your license back for you within a week by applying for a hardship license.
-Our Worcester OUI attorneys will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.
+Our Worcester MA DUI lawyers will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.

 The penalties for conviction of a first OUI offense may include: